sdx0112/Chinese-Topic-Modelling/README.md

 In this work:
 - For `GPT-4`,  I tested [zero-shot learning and few-shot learning](GPT-FewShot-Test.ipynb).
 The accuracy of zero-shot learning is `87.5%` and that of few-shot learning is `79.2%`.
 - For `ChatGLM2-6B`, I tested [zero-shot learning, few-shot learning](Google_Colab/ChatGLM2_6B_zero_shot_vs_few_shot.ipynb), and [P-tuning](Google_Colab/ChatGLM2_6B_P_Tuning_v2.ipynb).
 The accuracy of zero-shot learning is `12.5%` and that of few-shot learning is `8.3%`.
-The accuracy of P-tuning is `58.3%`.
+The accuracy of P-tuning is `58.3%`, which is `66.7%` of `GPT-4`.
-It is worth noting that P-tuning exhibits a significant improvement in accuracy compared to both zero-shot and few-shot learning.
+Considering the size of `ChatGLM2-6B` is only about `3.4%` of `ChatGPT`, it is worth noting that P-tuning exhibits a significant improvement in accuracy compared to both zero-shot and few-shot learning.

 The decrease in performance from zero-shot learning to few-shot learning can potentially be attributed to the limited size of the sample data used in the latter approach.